adonis0147/adonis0147.github.io/content/post/signing_git_commits.md

     gpg --armor --export <some GPG key ID>
     ```

-5. Add the GPG key to Github.
-You can follow the [Github Docuemnt](https://docs.github.com/en/authentication/managing-commit-signature-verification/adding-a-gpg-key-to-your-github-account).
+5. Add the GPG key to GitHub.
+You can refer to the [GitHub Docuemnt](https://docs.github.com/en/authentication/managing-commit-signature-verification/adding-a-gpg-key-to-your-github-account).

-6. Setting `gpg-agent` up.
+6. Set `gpg-agent` up.

     ```shell
     echo "pinentry-program $(which pinentry-mac)" >> ~/.gnupg/gpg-agent.conf